 What Damages Can I Recover After a Car Accident?

 While PIP covers medical bills and lost wages, only 80% of your medical costs are covered and just 60% of your lost earnings up to $10,000.
 You are limited to just $10,000 in PIP coverage.

-If your medical expenses exceed $10,000, or your injuries are considered very serious, you have the right to file a personal injury lawsuit against the at-fault driver.
-This also allows you to seek compensation for the full losses you have suffered and at least gain economic security.
+If your medical expenses exceed $10,000, or your injuries are considered very serious, you have the right to file a lawsuit against the at-fault driver.
+This also allows you to seek compensation for the damages you have suffered and at least gain economic security.

 There are two broad forms of compensation available in a car accident lawsuit.

 Economic damages compensate you for your financial losses.